 Introducing a new diet

-It may not be the food that’s keeping your cat from the food bowl, it could be the environment that’s having an effect on their eating habits.
+Or, it may not be the food that’s keeping your cat from the food bowl, it could be the surrounding environment that’s having an effect on their eating habits.
 For example, something may have spooked them (e.g. a loud, sudden noise) when a particular food was served.

 As a general rule, cats prefer their own bowl.
 They may even prefer total privacy, which means they should have their own specific spot far away from any other cats in the house, and should be bothered as little as possible while they eat.

-Recognising your cat’s peculiar eating behaviours before implementing their new diet sufficiently is vital.
+Recognising your fussy cat’s peculiar eating behaviours before implementing their new diet is essential.

 Browse our diverse range of nutritional and palatable cat food tailored specifically to your cat’s needs.